The first law for stationary axisymmetric multi-black hole systems: Conclusion

 An important feature of our first law (\ref{gfirst}) is that it represents variation of mass (energy) in terms of variations of extensive (additive) quantities, namely angular momenta, component areas, and electric charges.
 Although we do not call this thermoynamics, which would be ambiguous for multi-black hole systems with different Hawking temperatures, this feature conforms to the general thermodynamic meaning of the energy functional.
 Most previous attempts (excepting that of \cite{krtous}) to formulate the first law for solutions with string singularities expressed energy variation in terms of a mixture of extensive and intensive quantities, which is thermodynamically incorrect.
 In particular, as we have shown here, attempts to preserve S-duality for multidyons lead to such incorrect variations.

 A by-product of our analysis is the first general proof of the first law for NUTless rotating dyonic multi-black holes.
-In this case, while Misner strings are absent, adjacent black holes are still connected by massive Dirac strings, as well as by negative tension cosmic strings (except in the very special case of Majumdar-Papapetrou superpositions of extreme Reissner-Nordstr\"om black holes).
-The contributions of the Dirac strings and cosmic strings to the first law, which were hidden behind the Misner string contributions in the NUTty case, become manifest in the NUTless case.
+In the presence of NUTs, adjacent black holes are connected by Misner strings carrying gravimagnetic flux, and also generically by Dirac strings carrying magnetic flux, as well as by negative tension cosmic strings which balance the forces between the black holes (except in the very special case of Majumdar-Papapetrou superpositions of extreme Reissner-Nordstr\"om black holes).
+Neither magnetic fluxes nor string tensions enter explicitly the first law, which involves only the dynamical variables of the Misner Killing horizons.
+When the NUT charges vanish, the Misner strings disappear, but the Dirac strings and cosmic strings remain.
+Their contributions to the first law, which were hidden behind the Misner string contributions in the NUTty case, become manifest in the NUTless case.
 It should be noted that the string tensions contribute to the first law, but not to the Smarr relations.

 While the NUTless multi-dyon first law can be formally rearranged so that the magnetic flux contributions of the Dirac strings are replaced by black hole magnetic charge contributions, the resulting conjugate horizon magnetic potentials actually depend on the values of the fields on other horizons.
 This can be correlated with the fact, previously noted in \cite{Clement:2017otx}, that Dirac strings are massive, with a mass proportional to the magnetic flux through the string.
 The deep reason behind this breaking of electromagnetic S-symmetry is the difference in nature between electric and magnetic charges: the former are associated with conserved currents, the latter are topological.
 They cannot be unambiguously assigned to a black hole, but enter the general balance as independent entities associated with Dirac strings.